dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-1 CPU-Specific Optimizations.md

 ### Instruction Latencies and Throughput

-Besides ISA extensions, it's worth learning about the number and type of execution units in your processor.
-For instance, the number of loads, stores, divisions, and multiplications a processor can issue every cycle.
+Besides ISA extensions, it's worth learning about the number and type of execution units in your processor (e.g., the number of loads, stores, divisions, and multiplications a processor can issue every cycle).
 For most processors, this information is published by CPU vendors in corresponding technical manuals.
 However, information about latencies and throughput of specific instructions is not usually disclosed.
 Nevertheless, people have benchmarked individual instructions, which can be accessed online.
 For the latest Intel and AMD CPUs, latency, throughput, port usage, and the number of $\mu$ops for an instruction can be found at the [uops.info](https://uops.info/table.html)[^2] website.
-For the Apple M1 processor, similar data is accessible in [@AppleOptimizationGuide, Appendix A].[^6] Along with instructions latencies and throughput, developers have reverse-engineered other aspects of a microarchitecture such as the size of branch prediction history buffers, reorder buffer capacity, size of load/store buffers, and others.
+For the Apple M1 processor, similar data is accessible in [@AppleOptimizationGuide, Appendix A].[^6] Along with instruction latencies and throughput, developers have reverse-engineered other aspects of a microarchitecture such as the size of branch prediction history buffers, reorder buffer capacity, size of load/store buffers, and others.
 Since this is an unofficial source of data, you should take it with a grain of salt.

 Be very careful about making conclusions just on the instruction latency and throughput numbers.
 In many cases, instruction latencies are hidden by the out-of-order execution engine, and it may not matter if an instruction has a latency of 4 or 8 cycles.
 If it doesn't block forward progress, such instruction will be handled "in the background" without harming performance.
 However, the latency of an instruction becomes important when it stands on a critical dependency chain because it delays the execution of dependent operations.